h-w-h/h-w-h.github.io/research.md

 ---

   My primary area of research interest is optimization.
 Particular specialization interests include iterative projection methods for solving convex feasibility problems and their applications to image processing (e.g., denoising and image reconstruction).
-Fixed point
+Fixed point problems require finding \(x \in C\) such that
-  \\[c = \sqrt{a^2 + b^2}\\]
+  \\[x \in C := \bigcap C_i \\]

   Two subtopics in this realm are of particular interest.
 The first is superiorization, which is a heuristic methodology that lies somewhere between the feasibility-seaking and constrained minimization branches of optimization.
 See Professor Yair Censor's webpage for a comprehensive bibliography of papers on this topic.
 The second is asynchronous algorithms, which aim to introduce robustness and greater computational efficiency when solving fixed point problems.